skyinnocent/skyinnocent/README.md

 - 👋 Hi, I’m  Syed Masum Reza github id @skyinnocent
-- 👀 I’m interested in Space,Tech and Sci-fi movies and Rom-com and magic-realism novels and in programming
+- 👀 I’m interested in  programming (I love new and exciting tech), Space-science, Sci-fi movies, Rom-com and magic-realism novels and in anime.
-- 🌱 I’m currently learning my first programming language JS, Html and CSS
+- 🌱 I’m currently learning my first programming language JS, Html and CSS.
+I intend to learn MERN Stack, BlokChainDEvelopment and AI&ML before 2024.
 - 💞️ I’m looking to collaborate on projects where I can use Web Dev Skills and learn along the way
+- Presently I am looking for a job in MERN Stack where I can hone my skills and get pushed to learn more and more.
 - 📫 How to reach me ... 👇🏼
 - **linkedin:** www.linkedin.com/in/syed-masum-reza
 - **twitter:** @dev_masum

 <!---
-skyinnocent/skyinnocent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+skyinnocent/skyinnocent is a ✨ special ✨ repository because its `README.md`
-You can click the Preview link to take a look at your changes.
 --->